- BY Sonia Lenegan

 That said, the same reference to asylum support is included in the policies on in-country fee waivers and making a change of conditions application for recourse to public funds.
 In practice, successful applications are routinely made where the cost of essential living needs far exceeds the level of asylum support.
 So this should not deter people from applying for waivers, and the guidance does say that caseworkers should consider whether the costs are “reasonable”.

 Also a cause for concern is the possibility of rejection where “either insufficient efforts have been made to save for the fee or if the applicant’s need to travel to the UK is not urgent and they and the sponsor could save for the fee in the coming months”.
-Saving for the fee is referenced at least 25 times in this guidance, but only once in the in-country equivalent, which is an important difference to be aware of.
+Saving for the fee is referenced at least 25 times in this guidance, but there is far less emphasis on this in the in-country equivalent, which is an important difference to be aware of if you are used to making the in-country applications.

 The caseworker will also determine whether the applicant and sponsor have “intentionally disposed of funds”.
 This can include where they or their dependants are: